flebbis/Implementing-a-new-programming-language/docs/language.md

 #### Increment and Decrement Operators

-FIKA provides increment and decrement operators for increasing or decreasing a variable by 1.
+Fika provides increment and decrement operators for increasing or decreasing a variable by 1.

 Example:
 ```